Élisa Garnerin: Difficulties with the police

 The family constantly complained about the shares of the proceeds that was given to the poor and to the Royal Academy of Music.

-Jacques Garnerin was caught more than once trying to hide part of the proceeds to avoid these shares.
+Jean-Baptiste-Olivier Garnerin was caught more than once trying to hide part of the proceeds to avoid these shares.

 Élisa Garnerin tried many projects that did not succeed.

 She always met hostility from the Paris police.

 They disliked the crowds drawn by the balloon festivals, which took considerable effort to control.

 The crowds ransacked the vegetable gardens which surrounded the Champ de Mars at that time, causing many complaints.

 The police had a strong card in the deposition by Élisa's father against Marie Antoinette, despite the many protestations of loyalty to the monarchy by father and daughter, and used this as an excuse to refuse permission for further exhibitions in the capital.

 The provinces and Madrid

 For more than five year Élisa gave demonstrations in the provinces and abroad.

 In September 1817 she appeared in Rouen, in February 1818 in Bordeaux, in April 1818 in Madrid, (Note: One source dates the Madrid experience to April 1820.
 However, in June 1818 Élisa published a "Copy of the letter addressed to His Excellency the French ambassador to the Spanish court, by Mlle Elisa Garnerin, published to confound the slanders spread against her on the occasion of her experience in Madrid".) in September 1819 in Orléans, in September 1821 in Grenoble, in June 1821 in Marseille and in June 1822 in Lyon.

 The show in Madrid was a fiasco.

 There was the usual storm of publicity, then the event was postponed from 19 April to 23 April, then to 3 May and finally to 11 May.

 On that day there was a huge crowd.
 The king and queen were to attend and the event was fixed for 5:00 p.m.

 At the last minute handwritten posters announced that the experiment could not take place.

 Élisa and her father were taken to prison for their own protection, and left that night to return to France.

 They reimbursed the price of the seats, but kept the subscription money.

 Élisa's 28 June 1818 ascent at Bordeaux was made despite a strong wind.

 As she rose, waving a white flag, the balloon was quickly carried southward towards the harbour.

 Elisa separated from the balloon with her parachute, but a cross-current carried it into the middle of the river, where she was set down.

 Two boats were ready, and brought her back to safety.

 The account said she was terrified by the time the boats arrived.

 In fact she had attached a float to the parachute so she could descend safely into the Garonne.